If gurgling pipe noises have been giving you sleepless nights, your sewer line may require more than just a DIY fix.

 3. Trenchless Pipe Replacement Saves Time And Effort

 If you opt for the trenchless method, the labour is significantly reduced, decreasing the total cost.
-In fact, many modern line replacement techniques may get completed within a day.
+Many modern line replacement techniques may get completed within a day.

 Disadvantages Of Pipe Replacement

 When compared to pipe relining, a pipe replacement can cost a bomb!
-Most of the time, plumbing companies calculate the total costs of excavation, replacement of damaged pipes, and more.
+Most of the time, plumbing companies calculate the total excavation costs, replacement of damaged pipes, and more.
 However, the life expectancy you get in return makes the service worth the time, effort, and money.

 Cost Of Pipe Relining Vs. Replacement

-Most sewer pipe relining projects can cost around $2300 for the first meter, followed by $300-$350 per additional meter.
+Most sewer pipe relining projects can cost around $2300 for the first meter, then $300-$350 per additional meter.
 On the other hand, the cost of pipe repair or replacements typically starts from $2500 with no defined upper limit as it depends on multiple factors.

 Pipe Relining Vs. Replacement- Which Plumbing Service Is Better?

-Plumbing issues are best treated at an early stage to avoid irreparable damage to your property and health.
+Plumbing issues are best treated early to avoid irreparable damage to your property and health.
 Thus, we highly recommend calling a specialist as and when required.
-In fact, regular inspection and maintenance can help reduce overall repair costs in the future.
+Regular inspection and maintenance can help reduce overall repair costs in the future.

 Both relining and replacing are effective solutions for old pipes.
 As you can see, the winner of this never-ending debate varies with every situation.
 Multiple factors work together to determine the best fix for your plumbing problems.